 Table 2.
 Results of Chi-squared single-morphotype analysis of included benthic megafauna in 100 m x 100 m quadrats at each of the grids, ordered by number of specimens (n).
 Where p-value < 0.05 the morphotype was interpreted to be non-randomly distributed.
+Degrees of freedom are 99 for PAP Central; 99 for Hill and 79 for North Plain .
+Indet is short for Indeterminate.